 The European Commission's User Guide on the SME Definition is available here.
 The User Guide states: "Meeting the staff headcount criterion is mandatory in order to be considered an SME.
 However, an enterprise may choose to meet either the turnover or the balance sheet total ceiling.
 It does not need to satisfy both requirements and may exceed one of them without impact on its SME status."

-SME applicants should ensure that the company cannot be considered an Undertaking in Difficulty (as defined in COMMISSION REGULATION (EU) No 651/2014 of 17 June 2014 declaring certain categories of aid compatible with the internal market in application of Articles 107 and 108 of the Treaty) at time of application.
+SME applicants should ensure that the company cannot be considered an Undertaking in Difficulty (see below) at time of application.

 UNDERTAKING IN DIFFICULTY